MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-design.md

 - Use color values in all 3 ranges, dark, medium, light.
 - Make sure at least half of your icon passes a 3.0:1 contrast ratio on light and dark theme.
 - Some hue values are more difficult than others.
 Yellow will never pass an accessible contrast ratio on light theme until it’s brown.
 Reds are more difficult on dark theme.
-- Provide separate light and dark theme assets for Taskbar, Start and other theme-sensitive areas of Windows.
+- Though not required, you have the option to provide separate light and dark theme assets for Taskbar, Start and other theme-sensitive areas of Windows.

-> [!ALERT]
-> Final bullet reads poorly

 ### High contrast